 Beech Leaf Disease in Maine

 A disease that has been leading to decline and mortality of beech trees from Ohio to Southern New England is now impacting Maine’s forests.
 Beech leaf disease (BLD) was confirmed in Lincolnville, ME (Waldo County) in May 2021 by forest pathologists from the Maine Forest Service and US Forest Service.
 The BLD-infested trees were brought to the attention of the Maine Forest Service by the forest owners.
 Reports from the public continue to play a critical role in understanding the distribution of the disease.
-BLD is widespread and severe throughout the Midcoast region and is now found at various levels of severity in the following counties: Cumberland, Hancock, Kennebec, Knox, Lincoln, Penobscot, Piscataquis, Sagadahoc, Waldo, Washington, and York.
-BLD may be established elsewhere and efforts continue to determine disease distribution through survey and reports from the public.
-In cooperation with the US Forest Service, nine long-term monitoring plots have been established to track disease development and impacts at the individual tree and stand levels.
+BLD is widespread and severe throughout many areas of Maine and is now found at various levels of severity in 15 of Maine’s 16 counties.
+This distribution does not include every town in each county, so efforts continue to track and document disease distribution through survey and reports from the public.
+In cooperation with the US Forest Service, nine long-term monitoring plots have been established to learn more about disease development and impacts at the individual tree and stand levels in Maine’s forests.

 Beech Leaf Disease (BLD) Known Distribution in Maine: December 2023